QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

 - Persistence:
   - The modified body is still kept after reloading the page or closing and reopening the tab.
 - Empty callout behavior:
+  - Pressing Enter on the sole empty paragraph in the callout body: first unwraps it below the callout (removes the callout shell, keeps the paragraph) and supports undo/redo.
+  - If unwrap fails (for example, nested structure disallows it): falls back to deleting the entire empty callout and supports undo/redo.
-  - Pressing Enter can delete an empty callout and supports undo/redo; pay special attention to empty callouts inside nested blocks.
+  - Pay special attention to empty callouts inside nested blocks.

 ## 4. Type menu functionality
 - Opening the type menu: